Hankyu 7000 series

 The Hankyu 7000 series (阪急電鉄7000系) is an electric multiple unit (EMU) train type operated in Japan by the private railway operator Hankyu since 1980.

 Overview

 The 7000 series were built between 1980 and 1988 by Japanese rolling stock manufacturer Alna Koki.
 This type is the most common in the Hankyu fleet at 210 cars.

 The trains are based on the previous 6000 series.
 In addition, the 7300 series are a derivative of the 7000 series.

 Formations

 8-car sets

-As of November 2020, there are 19 eight–car sets enrolled in the roster.
-16 sets are allocated to Kobe line services while three sets are set aside for service on the Takarazuka Line.
+As of November 2020, there are 19 eight-car sets in service; 16 sets are allocated to Kobe Line services while three sets are set aside for service on the Takarazuka Line.